|Functionality||After||Before||Result of changes|

 |Development tools.||In Designer, support of Android Debug Bridge (adb) is added.
 Now you can start a mobile application from Designer on a mobile device emulator or on a physical device connected to a computer.||This feature was not provided.||Easier development and debugging of mobile applications for Android OS.|

-The limitations of the telephony tools on supported operating systems are listed in documentation.
+The limitations of the telephony tools on supported operating systems are listed in the documentation.

 Access to the call history and sent email messages from the built-in email client was not available.